techy2493/ts-disc-control/README.md

 - /RegisterTeamspeakIdentity
     - Allow user to register their own TS id instead of logging in?
 (This may present a security issue??)
 - Sync discord bans, kicks, mutes to teamspeak???
+- /funop <description>
+    - Create message with description indicating funop participation ping and reaction to join -Create 3 buttons
+        - confirm (ping reactors with message saying confirmed will go on)
+        - start (ping reactors with messsage to join)
+        - cancel (ping reactors op is canceled)

 # SETUP